vpineda1996/mical/README.md

 - [flot](https://www.flotcharts.org/) - library used to create JavaScript charts
 - [RxJS](https://rxjs-dev.firebaseapp.com/guide/overview) - library for composing asynchronous and event-based programs
 - [Mapbox](https://www.mapbox.com/) - Map library for JavaScript

+## Other Things

+- The Contact Form is linked to a Google Forms Application.
+Responses can be accessed via the agrimical gmail account.

 ## Contributors